ChiefChingu/milestone-two-memory-card-game/TEST.md

 For the challenge mode I wanted to keep highscores.
 Or better: best score, since the lower your moves count is, the better your score is.
 I read about localStorage and wanted to use this to track your score.

 It gave some serious headaches to compare new scores with the saved localStorage best score.
 I wanted the best score only when there was a best score.
 So, when you play for the first time, there is no best score.
 Only your last score.
 Also, since I started the code with declaring the variables at each page refresh, the saved values were overwritten.
 When I finally found out that you can declare localStorage without first declaring the variable I could make this functionality work flawlessly.
 The code is in the file [Highscore.js](https://github.com/ChiefChingu/milestone-two-memory-card-game/blob/master/assets/scripts/highscore.js).

+### Animation bug
+After the first challenge (four cards) the second challenge loads.
+Upon loading you can see some cards animate while not being turned.
+It appears that the four cards from the first level do this.
+Also, when flipping these cards and forming a match they disappear for a second and come back.
+No more animation here.
+The eight cards from this level now bug as well in the next level with 12 cards.

+It seemed that I accidentally forgot to adjust the removal of the animation when the board is reset for the next level (script tries to remove the animation from the img tag, which no longer has a class.
+See )